schmelczer/reconcile/README.md

 console.log(result.text); // "Hi beautiful world"
 ```

-See the [example website](examples/website/src/index.ts) for a more complex example or the [advanced examples document](https://github.com/schmelczer/reconcile/blob/main/docs/advanced-ts.md).
+See the [example website source](examples/website/src/index.ts) for a more complex example or the [advanced examples document](https://github.com/schmelczer/reconcile/blob/main/docs/advanced-ts.md).

 ## Motivation

-Collaborative editing presents the challenge of merging conflicting changes when multiple users edit documents simultaneously (or offline).
-Traditional solutions like Conflict-free Replicated Data Types (CRDTs) or Operational Transformation (OT) works well when you control the entire editing environment  and can capture every operation ([1]).
-However, many workflows involve users editing with different tools — for example, Obsidian users editing Markdown files with various editors from Vim to VS Code.
+Collaborative editing presents the challenge of merging conflicting changes when multiple users edit documents simultaneously or asynchronously whilst offline.
+Traditional solutions like Conflict-free Replicated Data Types (CRDTs) or Operational Transformation (OT) work well when you control the complete editing infrastructure and can capture every individual operation ([1]).
+However, many workflows involve users editing with various tools, for example, Obsidian users editing Markdown files with various editors ranging from Vim to VS Code.

 This creates **Differential Synchronisation** scenarios ([2], [3]): we only know the final state of each document, not the sequence of operations that produced it.
 This is the same challenge Git addresses, but Git requires manual conflict resolution.
-The key insight is that while incorrect merges in source code can introduce bugs, human text is more forgiving.
-A slightly imperfect sentence is often preferable to conflict markers interrupting the flow.
+The key insight is that while incorrect merges in source code can introduce bugs, human text is more forgiving: a slightly imperfect sentence is often preferable to conflict markers interrupting the flow.

 > **Note**: Some text domains require more careful handling.
-Legal contracts, for instance, could have unintended meaning changes from conflicting edits that create double-negations.
-At the same time, semantic conflicts can still arise when merging code, even in the absence of syntactical conflicts.
+Legal contracts, for instance, could have unintended meaning changes from conflicting edits that create double negations.
+At the same time, semantic conflicts can still arise when merging code, even in the absence of syntactic conflicts.

-Differenctial sync is implemented by [universal-sync](https://github.com/invisible-college/universal-sync) and my Obsidian plugin, [vault-link](https://github.com/schmelczer/vault-link) and it requires a merging tool which creates conflict free results for the best user experience.
+Differential sync is implemented by [universal-sync](https://github.com/invisible-college/universal-sync) and my Obsidian plugin [vault-link](https://github.com/schmelczer/vault-link), and it requires a merging tool which creates conflict-free results for the best user experience.

 ## How it works